fabric8io/fabric8-platform/README.md

 ## Fabric8 Platform Overview

-There are a core set of _shared services_ which are shared by all users then a set of services created for each user/team which we refer to as _tenant services_.
+From version 4.x onwards of the fabric8 platform there are a core set of _shared services_ which are shared by all users then a set of services created for each user/team which we refer to as _tenant services_.

 ### Shared Services